Boston officer shoots man who tried to stab partner

 The officers were on patrol when they witnessed a fight, he said.

-The officers got out of their cruiser, and one of them tried to stop a 48-year-old man with a knife from attacking a 32-year-old man.
-The younger man suffered neck and back wounds.
+The officers got out of their cruiser, and one of them tried to stop a man with a knife from attacking another man who suffered neck and back wounds.

-When one officer tried to break up the fight, the older man tried to stab the officer, Gross said.
+When one officer tried to break up the fight, the man with the knife tried to stab the officer, Gross said.
 The officer's partner then shot the assailant in the thigh.

+The man, identified by police Tuesday as Luis Gomes, faces arraignment Wednesday on charges of armed assault with intent to murder and assault with a dangerous weapon.
+It's not clear if he has an attorney.

 The officers were not hurt.